 Wash your bed sheets in cold water after any stain removal treatment using a mild detergent, and your normal wash cycle.
 Do not use the dryer rather, let them air dry either by hanging or in the sun.

 Although soaking the stain in cold water for several hours will help loosen any dried blood, it will not necessarily remove the stain.
-Keep in mind that the stain may be permanent, which is likely if it has been through the dryer.
+Keep in mind that the stain may be permanent, which is if it has been through the dryer.
 Heat sets stains, so if you put your stained bedsheets into the dryer, the blood may have been seared into the fabric.

 If the blood is still dried up, it would be better to remove it using any of these other methods.